-The calm and peaceful feeling of seclusion from noise and neighbors envelops all visitors to LA jeweler Kathleen Whitaker’s sprawling and lush garden in the midst of the hustle and bustle of Echo Park, her urban Los Angeles neighborhood.
-This leads us to believe that she has it all—the energy and stimulus of urban life coupled with the convenience of instant respite on her doorstep.
+In the midst of the hustle and bustle of LA's Echo Park neighborhood, jeweler Kathleen Whitaker has created an oasis of calm seclusion.
+Step into her 14,000-square-foot garden, and all is peaceful.
 “The piece of land was a huge selling point for us,” she says.
 “Living in Southern California is all about bringing the outdoors in—whether it’s the lush surroundings or the beautiful LA light.”

-Above: From her living room, Whitaker has a view of her garden and can see her guests coming up the walk from the gate, which has been painted Benjamin Moore Olympus Green.
+Above: From her living room, Whitaker can see her guests coming up the walk from the gate, which has been painted Benjamin Moore Olympus Green.

 Above: Whitaker and her cinematographer husband set out the small patio area with existing flagstone pavers and filled it in with pea gravel.
 A small potted ficus tree introduces another layer and scale of planting.

 Above: The outdoor furniture set is a mix of Ikea chairs (discontinued) and a rattan love seat found on Craigslist, both sprayed with a custom color of saffron yellow, which Whitaker had mixed in her local paint store.
 She recovered the cushions that came with the love seat in a navy and white poplin cotton.
 "We picked up the coffee table at a local antiques store," Whitaker says.
 "It is super weathered and a perfect counter balance to the buttoned-up, traditional New England-style rattan seating."